 So it’s always ironic to hear people talk about using a “full range of motion” for the bench press, when there’s really no such thing.
 It’s impossible to use a full range of motion when doing the bench press.
 In fact, you can’t even come close.

 Your range of motion when doing the bench press is actually so small, that it’s akin to doing the biceps curl and lifting the weight up only about 2-3 inches, and then lowering it.
 Do you think you’d ever build maximum muscle in your biceps by doing the biceps curl like that?
 No way!
 Likewise, you won’t build maximum muscle in your pectoral muscles by doing the bench press either.

 So basically, you’re actually doing “partial reps” whenever you do the bench press; although most people (even experts and personal trainers) are unaware of this fact.
 Furthermore, those partial reps are limited to your “weak range” of motion.
 And that’s where you have the least amount of dynamic contraction (DC), and the lowest potential for maximum muscle growth.

 And if you are going to opt for partial reps for this particular type of motion (i.e. the one that works your pectoral muscles, when you do the bench press), you’d be much better off doing the partial reps in your “strong range” of motion, where you generate the most dynamic contraction.
 That way, you can at least generate “more contraction per unit of time”, and thus a “higher level of intensity“; and thus achieve more muscle growth, than you would by doing the partial reps in your weak range of motion.

-For more on that, read my article, The Overrated Bench Press: Dethroning the King of Chest Exercises
+For more on that, read my article, original site The Overrated Bench Press: Dethroning the King of Chest Exercises

 So now that dynamic contraction has been covered in this article, how do you generate maximum resistance-induced contraction (RC) in the working muscle, when performing any weight-training exercise?